-There are few things Aussies relish more than a public holiday, and if you’ve been working through the coronavirus pandemic, you might be looking forward to your next one.
+There are few things Aussies relish more than a public holiday, and, if you’ve been working through the rolling lockdowns in Victoria and New South Wales, you’ll more than likely be looking forward to your next one.
 But what happens when a public holiday falls on a weekend?

-When Easter, Christmas, Australia Day, the Queen’s Birthday or Labour Day land on a Saturday or Sunday, we get the following Monday off as an ‘observed holiday’ (otherwise known as when it’s marked on a day other than the actual event’s anniversary date).
+When Easter, Christmas, Australia Day, the Queen’s Birthday or Labour Day land on a Saturday or Sunday, all Aussies get the following Monday off as an ‘observed holiday’, which is what it’s called when the holiday is marked on a day other than the actual event’s anniversary date.

 “Anzac Day is celebrated [commemorated] on 25 April each year, regardless of on which day it falls.
 For many years, no replacement holiday was given if Anzac Day fell on a weekend (except in Western Australia),” according to Public Holidays Global.